Presenter

 Conflicts of Interest

-In the interest of maintaining the independence of its continuing education activities, and in accordance with the policies of the Accreditation Council for Continuing Medical Education (ACCME), the IAS–USA requires all persons with control of content (eg, faculty, IAS–USA Board members, and program staff) to disclose any financial relationships with ineligible companies (previously defined as “commercial interests”) that they or their spouses or partners have had within the past 24 months.
-Any real or apparent conflicts of interest of those parties are resolved prior to the continuing education activity being delivered.
-Individuals who refuse to disclose financial interests may not participate in an IAS–USA continuing education activity.
+In the interest of maintaining the independence of its continuing medical education (CME) activities, the International Antiviral Society–USA (IAS–USA) requires all persons with control of educational content (eg, faculty, Scientific Leadership Board, Governance Board, and program planner) to disclose any financial relationships with ineligible companies (previously defined as “commercial interests”) that they have had within the past 24 months.
+Any real or apparent conflicts of interest of those parties are resolved and mitigated prior to the CME activity being delivered.
+Individuals who refuse to disclose financial interests may not participate in IAS–USA CME activities.

-The IAS–USA will identify and resolve ahead of time any possible conflicts of interest that may influence CME activities with regard to exposition or conclusion.
-Information about financial relationships with ineligible companies information for the presenter and planners/reviewers are below and in the presentation.
-All relevant financial relationships with ineligible companies have been mitigated.
+IAS–USA will identify and resolve ahead of time any possible conflicts of interest that may influence CME activities with regard to exposition or conclusion.
+Information about financial relationships with ineligible companies for the presenter and planners/reviewers is below and in the slides prior to the presentation of educational content.

 Presenter